What is SEM (Search Engine Marketing)

 • Transactional – Users are ready to make a purchase.

-For example, let’s consider a fictional company, “TechConnect Pro,” a networking solutions provider.
+For example, consider a fictional company, “TechConnect Pro,” a networking solutions provider.
 If a potential customer searches for “how to improve network security,” their user’s intent is informational.
 They are seeking knowledge and aren’t ready to make a purchase.
 In such cases, your landing page should provide informative content.

 NOT Including SEO in Your SEM Strategy